sagarkanase03/serverless-metadata-scrapping/README.md

 ## Prerequisites
 - [Node](https://nodejs.org/en/) - Ensure that your local machine has Node 812.0 or higher version installed.
 - [Serverless](https://www.serverless.com/) - Ensure that your local machine has serverless framework insatlled.
-- for this project we are going to deploy our code from local machine to AWS, so have aws keys configured in your machine.
+- [AWS] - Ensure you have aws keys configured in your machine.

 ## Setup
 - to work on this project you need to have node.js and serverless globally installed in your machine